04 Feb 2022

 UK Shared Prosperity Fund

-Whilst writing this blog I thought I would check up on the much heralded UK Shared Prosperity Fund.
+Whilst writing this blog about Levelling Up I thought I would check up on the much heralded UK Shared Prosperity Fund.
 As you may be aware this was touted as the replacement for EU funding.
 It was disappointing to read “the Treasury committee’s report, published last week, said while EU structural funds between 2014 and 2020 were worth on average £2.5bn a year, the UKSPF will be worth only £1.5bn a year by 2024-25.”

 Get in touch